 None.
-The parcels serve the function of a City street.
+The parcel serves the function of a City street.

 As a property currently used by the City as a City street, the property will be retained by the City for the City's governmental use.

 A.2.
 Amtrak Station